The future of AI content is not better prompts. It's better systems.

 - Deployment: Vercel with SSE streaming

-- State: No database, no auth, no state management library. useState and useRef.
+- State: No database, no auth, no state management library.
+Held with the built-in React primitives.
 I wanted to see how minimal this could be while still being genuinely useful.

 Where this is going

-What I built is a tool with a human at the centre, but the architecture points toward something broader: agentic art direction, where the individual steps this tool performs (brief interpretation, reference analysis, visual framework generation, prompt writing) are all things that agents will handle increasingly well on their own, and once you add a few more capabilities like visual trend research, output evaluation, and iterative refinement, you have a system that can run large parts of the creative production pipeline with minimal human input.
+What I built is a tool with a human at the centre, but the architecture points toward something broader.
+Agentic art direction.
+The individual steps this tool performs (brief interpretation, reference analysis, visual framework generation, prompt writing) are all things that agents will handle increasingly well on their own.
+Add a few more capabilities like visual trend research, output evaluation, and iterative refinement, and you have a system that can run large parts of the creative production pipeline with minimal human input.

-I don't think this means creative people become irrelevant, if anything it's the opposite, because as AI handles more of the production mechanics the value of human judgment moves upstream into brand strategy, creative direction, editorial taste, and knowing what "good" looks like for a specific context, which are the things that are hardest to automate and most valuable to get right.
+I do not think this means creative people become irrelevant.
+If anything, it is the opposite.
+As AI handles more of the production mechanics, the value of human judgment moves upstream into brand strategy, creative direction, editorial taste, and knowing what "good" looks like for a specific context.
+These are the things that are hardest to automate and most valuable to get right.

-The practical near-term development will probably look something like this: tools that can take a brand guideline, analyse current visual trends in a specific market, generate a visual framework, produce a first round of content, evaluate it against the brief, and iterate, all within minutes, with a human checking in at key decision points rather than manually steering every step.
+The near-term future will probably look something like this.
+Tools that take a brand guideline, analyse current visual trends in a market, generate a visual framework, produce a first round of content, evaluate it against the brief, and iterate.
+All within minutes.
+A human checks in at key decision points rather than steering every step.

-We're not there yet, but we're closer than most people think, and the teams and individuals that will produce the best AI content won't be the ones who write the best prompts by hand but the ones who build the best systems around the creative process.
+We are not there yet, but we are closer than most people think.
+The teams and individuals who produce the best AI content will not be the ones who write the best prompts by hand.
+They will be the ones who build the best systems around the creative process.
 This tool is my first step in that direction.

 Try it out if you want to see how it works.
-Feedback is welcome, especially if you're working on similar problems.
+Feedback is welcome, especially if you are working on similar problems.